lukereding/book_notes/book_list.md

 - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
 - Zero to One
 - The Charisma Myth
+- Outer Dark
+- Child of God
+- The Sound and the Fury
+- Bertrand Russell: Unpopular Essays
+- White Noise

 ## in progress
 - fluent python

 ## to read

-- When: The Scientific Secrets of Perfect Timing
 - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
-- The Culture Code: The Secrets of Highly Successful Groups
 - Mate choice, Rosenthal
 - Fooled by randomness
 - Collaborative intelligence